 The thing is, sharing a sex fantasy is likely to be more intimate than bringing it to life.
 The act of sharing reinforces trust and connection, and therefore intimacy.

-Fantasies can freshen things up and allow a couple to consider alternative paths for exploring intimacy, sensuality, sexuality and connection.
+Fantasies can freshen things up and allow a couple to consider alternative paths for exploring intimacy, sensuality, sexuality, and connection.
 Just playing with the idea can contribute to arousal and spice things up in the bed.

 Self-judgement and The Fear of Opening Up

 Our sexual mind is not constrained by the social rules we choose to live by.
-What excites us is not always politically correct, socially accepted or aligned with other roles we have in our lives.
+What excites us is not always politically correct, socially accepted, or aligned with other roles we have in our lives.
 Most times, it is “the forbidden fruit” and secrecy in the sex fantasy that turns us on.
 All of those things that we shouldn’t do, but we nevertheless want to.

 How to start bringing up sex fantasies?

-The most difficult part of sharing seems to be bringing up the topic of sex fantasies, which is why it’s useful to have a few ice-breakers up your sleeve to help you get the conversation started.
+The most difficult part of sharing seems to be bringing up the topic of sex fantasies, which is why it’s helpful to have a few ice-breakers up your sleeve to help you get the conversation started.

 Conversation Starters